Instructions: back

 (b) False

-- Fire alarm equipment supplying PLFA
+Fire alarm equipment supplying

-circuit that is _____.
+each circuit that is _____.

 (a) supplied by a power-limited fire